 Certification examinations for each of these specialties are offered biannually.

-CPNP supported the petition seeking recognition of Psychiatric Pharmacy as a specialty of pharmacy.
-CPNP works to assist pharmacists to successfully sit for the Psychiatric Pharmacy examination through the "Psychiatric Pharmacotherapy Review" book.
-CPNP also helps psychiatric pharmacy specialists maintain their certification through the BCPP Recertification Psychiatric Pharmacotherapy Review, Clinical Application Series, Literature Analysis, From Theory to Practice Case Series, Summit, and Psychopharmacology Pearls courses.
-Neither CPNP nor its agents, including the faculty and staff have knowledge of specific examination content, areas of emphasis, or any other information that would compromise the integrity of the examination process.
+AAPP supported the petition seeking recognition of Psychiatric Pharmacy as a specialty of pharmacy.
+AAPP works to assist pharmacists to successfully sit for the Psychiatric Pharmacy examination through the "Psychiatric Pharmacotherapy Review" book.
+AAPP also helps psychiatric pharmacy specialists maintain their certification through the BCPP Recertification Psychiatric Pharmacotherapy Review, Clinical Application Series, From Theory to Practice Case Series, Summit, and Psychopharmacology Pearls courses.
+Neither AAPP nor its agents, including the faculty and staff have knowledge of specific examination content, areas of emphasis, or any other information that would compromise the integrity of the examination process.

 Board certification is a way of demonstrating to society that an individual possesses a certain high level of expertise.
 It signifies that an individual pharmacy specialist possesses a body of knowledge and skills in addition to those of a general practitioner.
 Thus, patients are able to identify practitioners who can satisfy special needs.